 - Neelakurinji flowers are not just the light blue flowers we see.
 There are 250 different species of Kurinji and 46 varieties of Neelakurinji are found in India; it even includes red, maroon flowers but Neeakurinji is most famous.

-- The flower is popularly known as Neelakurinji and it is Malayalam word which simply means blue flower.
+- The flower is popularly known as Neelakurinji and it is a Malayalam word that simply means blue flower.
 The scientific name of Neelakurinji is Strobilanthes kunthianus.
 The name is derived from the River Kunthi which nourishes the expanse of the renowned many grasslands and valleys.

-- The word Nilgiri means ‘blue mountains’ and the famed Nilgiri mountains gets its name from the carpeting blue Neelakurinji flowers.
+- The word Nilgiri means ‘blue mountains’ and the famed Nilgiri mountains get their name from the carpeting blue Neelakurinji flowers.

 - The nectar collected in Munnar during Neelakurinji season is believed to be very special taste-wise and nutrition-wise.
 The honey bees in the areas mostly collect the nectar from Neelakurinji flowers during the season, as it is found in abundance.

 - The people belonging to the Paliyan of Tamil Nadu used the Neelakurinji flowers as a reference to calculate their age.

 - The flower attracts bees and is a heavy source of honey and nectar and honey from the flower is believed to have medicinal properties

 - There are two cycles of Neelakurinji Season in Munnar and shorter season occurred on 2014.
 However, the last season in 2018 is the most popular season which ensures blooming over 3500 hectares

 How to Plan your visit to Neelakurinji Bloom in Munnar?